yegor256/blog/_posts/2015/may/2015-05-21-avoid-software-outsourcing-disaster.md

 "ASAP" is not a deadline.
 Moreover, it's a very **de-motivating** substitute for a realistic milestone.
 When the team doesn't know when exactly you need the product, what exactly has to be ready by that date, and _why_, it starts to work against you.
-The emphasis here is on "why".
+The emphasis here is on "why."
 For most business owners, it's difficult to answer this question.

 Why do you need the product to be ready by the first of June?